United Charities of Cambridge

 - How the funding creates unique, tangible outcomes not possible without this support

-- Long-term organizational capacity and resilience
+- Long-term organisational capacity and resilience

 - Sustainable approaches rather than short-term fixes